shebloff/Prediction-Assignment-Writeup/Prediction.md

 ```

 ##Prediction
-The accuracy of KNN is 0.9643
+The accuracy of KNN is 0.9643, which would give us an out of sample error of 1-0.9643= 0.0357

 ```r
 modelFit <- train(train$classe ~.,data=clean_data, method="knn")